 We are a leading provider of diversified career-oriented post-secondary education.
-We offer recent high school graduates and working adults degree and diploma programs in five areas of study: health sciences, automotive technology, skilled trades, business and information technology and hospitality services.
+We offer recent high school graduates and working adults degree and diploma programs in five areas of study: automotive technology, health sciences, skilled trades, hospitality services and business and information technology.
 Each area of study is specifically designed to appeal to and meet the educational objectives of our student population, while also satisfying the criteria established by industry and employers.
-The resulting diversification limits dependence on any one industry for enrollment growth or placement opportunities and broadens potential opportunities for introducing new programs.
-As of March 31, 2012, we enrolled 19,118 students at our 46 campuses across 17 states.
+The resulting diversification limits dependence on any one industry for enrollment growth or placement opportunities and broadens potential branches for introducing new programs.
+As of March 31, 2013, we enrolled 15,872 students in diploma and degree programs and 279 in short programs at our 38 campuses and five training sites across 17 states.
 Our campuses primarily attract students from their local communities and surrounding areas, although our five destination campuses attract students from across the United States, and in some cases, from abroad.